 As we discussed in our first blog on the subjunctive, the verb essere (to be) is commonly used when describing someone’s characteristics to someone else.
 But what if we are not sure that someone possesses a certain characteristic, or we would like someone to possess a characteristic we fear they may not have?

 These thoughts, of course, can take place in the past as easily as in the present.
-Either way, we must use the subjunctive mood in our sentence!
+When speaking about the past tense, we must use the imperfetto subjunctive mood in our sentence!
 Here are a few examples.
 How many more can you think of?

 |Present or Past Tense